single bottom, Diamond & CBN Usage Principals

 Lubrication is crucial for reducing friction and wear:

-• Water-Based Coolants offer good lubrication, suitable for general-purpose use.
+• check icon Water-Based Coolants offer good lubrication, suitable for general-purpose use.

-• Oil-Based Coolants provide excellent lubrication, ideal for high-quality finishes.
+• check icon Oil-Based Coolants provide excellent lubrication, ideal for high-quality finishes.

-• Synthetic Coolants offer moderate lubrication, sufficient for precision grinding.
+• check icon Synthetic Coolants offer moderate lubrication, sufficient for precision grinding.

-• Synthetic Coolants offer good lubrication, balancing cooling and friction reduction.
+• check icon Synthetic Coolants offer good lubrication, balancing cooling and friction reduction.

 Debris Removal